sergicanet9/resume/src/resume.md

    - Lead the technical transition from Derivco's legacy infrastructure to Super Group’s cloud environment, following the strategic acquisition of Derivco's Sportsbook.<br />
    - Orchestrate the unification of the two Sportsbook platforms, integrating Africa's Player Account Management (PAM) system into our global platform and migrating all betting transactions.<br />
    - Spearhead the adoption of new corporate coding standards in Go and drive the transition to MongoDB across core backend systems, shifting toward a full data ownership model within engineering teams.<br />
-   - Align corporate stakeholders, Product, Operations and Site Reliability Engineering teams to mitigate risks and guarantee seamless product delivery during the migration phase.<br />
+   - Align with corporate stakeholders, Product, Operations and Site Reliability Engineering teams to mitigate risks and guarantee seamless product delivery during the migration phase.<br />

 <img class="logo" src="src/derivco.png">
 :	[Derivco](https://www.derivco.com)<br />